ShubhamSood1406/DSA-Pattern/README.md

 -	DFS from Boundary: Number of Enclaves
 -	Shortest Time: Time Needed to Inform All Employees
 -	Cyclic Find: Find Eventual Safe States

-## 11. Backtracking
-Backtracking helps in problems where you need to explore all potential solutions, such as solving puzzles, generating combinations, or finding paths.46.
-Permutations
--	78 Subsets
--	51 N-Queens
--	Permutation II
--	39 Combination Sum
--	22 Generate Parenthesis
--	51 N-Queens
--	37 Sudoku Solver
--	131 Palindrome Partitioning
--	79 Word Search

-## 12. Modified Binary Search
-An adaptation of the binary search for situations where a standard binary search doesn't apply.
-A modified version of binary search that applies to rotated arrays, unsorted arrays, or specialized conditions.
--	33 Search in Rotated Sorted Array
--	153 Find Minimum in Rotated Sorted Array
--	240 Search a 2D Matrix II
--	875 Koko Eating Bananas
--	162 Find Peak Element
--	540 Single Element in a Sorted Array
--	1870 Minimum Speed to Arrive on Time
--	1011 Capacity to Ship Packages Within 'd' Days
--	1095 Find in Mountain Array
--	4 Median of Two Sorted Arrays

-## 13. Bitwise XOR
-Description: XOR is a powerful bitwise operator that can solve problems like finding single numbers or efficiently pairing elements.
--	Missing Number
--	Single Number II
--	Single Number III
--	Find the Original Array of Prefix XOR
--	XOR Queries of a Subarray

 ## 14. Top ‘K’ Elements OR min/max Heap
 This pattern is beneficial for problems that require identifying the top or bottom 'k' elements in a set.